Nicholas County, West Virginia

 Regional Information for Nicholas County, West Virginia

-Further information on lodging, dining, and recreation in Nicholas County may be found in our guide to travel in the New River Gorge Region of southern West Virginia, in which Nicholas County is located.
-The western mountains of the county are located in the Allegheny Highlands Region, in which travel informationn may also be found.
+Further information on lodging, dining, and recreation in Nicholas County can be found in our guide to travel in the New River Gorge Region of southern West Virginia, where Nicholas County is located.
+The western mountains of the county are located in the Allegheny Highlands Region, where travel information can also be found.